CycloneDX/cyclonedx-node-yarn/README.md

                          (default: true if the NODE_ENV environment variable is set to "production", otherwise false) --mc-type #0           Type of the main component.
                          (choices: "application", "framework", "library", "container", "platform", "device-driver", default: "application")
-  --licenses             Include license information for components in generated SBOM.
-                         License information will always be absent for components that don't specify licenses unambiguously.
   --reproducible         Whether to go the extra mile and make the output reproducible.
                          This might result in loss of time- and random-based values.